Harry von Kessler: Later years

 During World War I, Kessler and Karl Gustav Vollmoeller worked together at the German Embassy in Bern for the cultural department of the Foreign Office.
 They developed activities aimed at peace plans with France and England.
 In February 1918, he returned to Warsaw, inspiring him to write in his diary: "We in the West are too predetermined and bourgeois.
 Here all possibilities-Jewish, German, Slavic, Asiatic-are open.
 If I had come to Warsaw instead of Bern in 1916, I would have fulfilled my mission better".
 Towards the end of the war, Kessler was assigned the task of freeing Piłsudski from the German prison he placed in following his refusal to swear loyalty to the Reich in 1916.
 The Polish government in exile based in Paris led by Roman Dmowski had recognized by Britain, France and the United States, and was expecting to arrive in Poland once the Allies won the war.
 The Germans had freed Piłsudski and allowed him to form a government in Warsaw in opportunistic gesture intended to inspire discord between the two rival Polish governments based in Warsaw and Paris out of the hope of avoiding territorial losses to Poland.
 In November 1918, Kessler was German Ambassador to Warsaw in the newly independent Poland (Second Polish Republic).
 Kessler was appointed ambassador to Poland largely because of his friendship with Piłsudski.
 On 19 November 1918, Kessler arrived in Warsaw.
 His main mission was to prevent Germany from losing any territory to Poland as the newly created Polish state laid claim to Danzig (modern Gdańsk), West Prussia, Posen (modern Poznań), Upper Silesia and parts of East Prussia, a mission that Kessler privately admitted was impossible.
 The German occupation of Warsaw had made the Reich unpopular with the Varsovians as Kessler discovered as soon discovered as he arrived in Warsaw.
 Kessler found himself the object of much unpopularity and had to request a military guard from Piłsudski for his safety.
-Wojciech Korfanty, the Polish leader in Upper Silesia, gave a anti-German speech outside of Kessler's apartment, which inspired a mob to try to storm the apartment.
+Wojciech Korfanty, the Polish leader in Upper Silesia, gave an anti-German speech outside of Kessler's apartment, which inspired a mob to try to storm the apartment.